Avionics, VOR system, DME system, INS avionic system advantages and disadvantages

-In the Aircraft, In addition to velocity and position, INS offers Track to fly, Off-track distance, Distance between 2 points, it stores alternate destination positions, it determines true North direction, Recalculates ETAs.
+In the Aircraft, In addition to velocity and position, INS offers track-to-fly, Off-track distance, Distance between 2 points, it stores alternate destination positions, it determines true North direction, and Recalculates ETAs.

 Stable-Platform INS gets aligned with the earth coordinate system despite aircraft angular motion, accelerometers and gyros are protected from malfunctioning due to severe maneuvers since they are not directly connected to the airframe.

 INS avionic system disadvantages

 Errors are generated by non-orthogonality of accelerometers, Vibration and thermal variation may cause flaws in information data, INS is an expensive technology, Drift Error is approx. about +/- 0.5 kts (+/-k 1 Km/hr), Stable-Platform INS is mechanically more complicated to realize, Errors generated by non-orthogonality of gyros, Gyros may suffer from EMI.

 NAV accuracy is highly dependent on the A/C maneuver, given that the accelerometers and gyros are directly connected to the airframe, Strap-Down INS demands more computations as first need to convert acceleration from Aircraft coordinates to the earth coordinates then perform DR to get the velocity and position.

 VOF-VHF Omnidirectional Range basics